• Skip to primary navigation

 Instructions

-1. Brown ground beef in a large skillet and drain off all fat.
+• Brown ground beef in a large skillet over medium-high heat.

-3. Cover and simmer for about 25-30 minutes or till rice is tender, stirring occasionally.
-Add more water if mixture looks too dry.
+• Cover and simmer over medium or low heat for about 25-30 minutes or till rice is tender, stirring occasionally.
+Add water if the mixture looks too dry.
+Turn off the heat.

 Notes